 Edger and Lens Finishing Equipment In-house finishing capability runs $20,000 to $50,000 for quality equipment.
 Many new practices start with lab partnerships and add in-house capability once volume justifies the investment.

 Frame Boards and Displays Professional displays cost $3,000 to $15,000 for a properly merchandised optical area.
 This is where patient perception of value forms.
-Cheap displays suggest cheap products.
+Cost-effective displays suggest cost-effective products.

 PD Ruler and Digital Pupillometer Manual PD measurement tools cost under $100.
 Digital pupillometers with height measurements run $1,500 to $5,000.
 The digital versions improve accuracy and patient confidence.